Ansh2004P/SpotyTube/README.md

 ## Overview

 This script automates the process of creating a new playlist in Spotify from a YouTube playlist.
-It uses `readline-sync` for user input and `puppeteer` for web automation.
+It uses `readline-sync` for user input and `puppeteer` for web automation and a `dot-env` package.

 ## Getting Started